-Add quick view to your WooCommerce product list
+Add a quick view to your WooCommerce product list

 By now, you'll have gathered that a WooCommerce product list view is a brilliant way to speed up the buying process.
 It works by keeping customers away from the single product page.
 They find products in the product list and add them to the cart without clicking away from the list.
 This encourages them to buy more and more, and there's no risk that they'll get lost!

-You can improve this even further by adding quick view to your product listings.
-This adds optional quick view buttons to the product list view, and/or replaces the links to the single product page with quick view links.
+You can improve this even further by adding a quick view to your product listings.
+This adds optional quick-view buttons to the WoCommerce list view, and/or replaces the links to the single product page with quick-view links.

-It's a great way to show extra information that you can't realistically fit into the product list.
-If you have lots of variations or add-ons for your product listings, then there may be too many to fit nicely into your neat list view.
-Instead, customers can view the basic product information in the product list; and choose options and add to the cart from a quick view lightbox.
+It's a great way to show extra information that you can't really fit into the product list.
+If you have lots of variations or add-ons for your product listings, then there may be too many to fit nicely into your neat WooCommerce list view.
+Instead, customers can view the basic product information in the product list; choose options, and add to the cart from a quick view lightbox.

 How to set up WooCommerce quick view